-- 2.3 The CIP will be updated quarterly and reviewed with the Board of Regents every year.
+- (b) If the inflationary increase in step a) results in a distribution rate below 3.5% of the trailing 20-quarter average of the net asset value of the PUF for the quarter ending February of each year, the distribution shall be increased to 3.5%. - (c) If the inflationary increase in step a) results in a distribution rate exceeding 6.0% of the trailing 20-quarter average of the net asset value of the PUF for the quarter ending February of each year, the distribution increase shall be capped at 6.0%. - 2.3 The Capital Improvement Program (CIP) will be updated quarterly and reviewed with the Board of Regents every year.
 The updated CIP will include an estimated start date for each project, which will be based on the criteria set forth in Section 3.2 below, project readiness, projected fund availability, and relative urgency of need for the completed project. - Sec.
 3 Individual Projects.
-The following items will be done when preparing requests of AUF expenditures: - 3.1 As a part of each agenda item requesting approval of AUF expenditures or PUF funded projects, a statement indicating compliance with this policy shall be included. - 3.2 In preparing recommendations for projects to be approved, the staff will be guided by the following justification criteria: - (a) consistency with institution's mission; - (b) project need; - (c) unique opportunity; - (d) matching funds/leverage; - (e) cost effectiveness; - (f) state of existing facility condition; and - (g) other available funding sources. - 3.3 No project will be recommended for approval, if in any of the forecasted years the required appropriations from the AUF or PUF bond proceeds would cause: - (a) the forecasted AUF expenditures for program enrichment at U. T. Austin to fall below 45% of the sum of the projected U. T. System share of the net divisible AUF annual income and interest income on AUF balances [subject to the limits imposed by (b) and (c) below];

-(b) debt service coverage to be less than 1.50:1.00; and

-- (c) the forecasted end of year AUF balance to be less than \$30 million. - Sec.
+The following items will be done when preparing requests of AUF expenditures: - 3.1 As a part of each agenda item requesting approval of AUF expenditures or PUF funded projects, a statement indicating compliance with this policy shall be included. - 3.2 In preparing recommendations for projects to be approved, the staff will be guided by the following justification criteria: - (a) consistency with institution's mission; - (b) project need; - (c) unique opportunity; - (d) matching funds/leverage;

+- (e) cost effectiveness; - (f) state of existing facility condition; and - (g) other available funding sources. - 3.3 No project will be recommended for approval, if in any of the forecasted years the required appropriations from the AUF or PUF bond proceeds would cause: - (a) the forecasted AUF expenditures for program enrichment at U. T. Austin to fall below 45% of the sum of the projected U. T. System share of the net divisible AUF annual income and interest income on AUF balances [subject to the limits imposed by (b) and (c) below]; - (b) debt service coverage to be less than 1.50:1.00; and - (c) the forecasted end of year AUF balance to be less than \$50 million. - Sec.
 4 System Administration Budget.
 Operating expenditures of the U. T. System Administration will be carefully controlled to maximize the opportunity to meet the capital needs of the institutions of the U. T. System and the operating budget needs of U. T. Austin.
 Wherever possible, alternate funding from institutions, State funds, or other sources will be sought.
-Programs for which alternative funding cannot be obtained will be evaluated for possible reductions or phase-out.
+Programs for which alternative funding cannot be obtained will be evaluated for possible reductions or phase-out. - 3.
+Definitions